OlympusDAO/subgraph-cache/README.md

   - Before exit, the function sends a message on the specified PubSub Topic.
 This includes both the start date and the finish date for the fetching.
 - Google Cloud Scheduler Job to trigger the function in GCF.
 - BigQuery table exposing the data stored in the GCS bucket.
+- Alert policy to inform about failures in Discord

 The Pulumi tool is used to manage the orchestration of resources in Google Cloud Platform, and has `dev` and `prod` stacks (environments).